satishwarkedas/lasso_bilevel/README.md

 - beta_type - 4 different types of beta vectors
 - rho - correlation between the variables
 - mew - controls for the Signal-to-Noise Ratio

+### cvAdaptiveLassoDempe.m
+[optimalLambda, totalTime] = cvAdaptiveLassoDempe(data, folds)
+-- Uses the functions CVAdaptiveLasso1.m and CVAdaptiveLassoBilevelDempe.m; Refer to these functions below

+### cvAdaptiveLassoMIQP.m
+[optimalLambda, totalTime] = cvAdaptiveLassoMIQP(data, folds, start_vec)
+-- if no start_vec is provided, leave it blank; else needs to be the size - px1 -- elements of start_vec can only take binary values -> corresponds to the signs of beta's (negative beta -> positive u)

 ### solveLasso1/AdaptiveLasso1.m
 Given a lambda value, implement Original LASSO or Adaptive LASSO